natgo/wt-wiki-scraper/wikitext-transpiled/ground/ARL-44%20(ACL-1).md

 * Weak 20 mm plate in turret back protects one of the main ammo racks
 * Many weak spots in the armour, including shot traps
 * Track traction is subpar (pre-war track pattern)
-* Very slow reverse speed
+* Slow reverse speed
 * No explosive filler in available shells
 * Limited ammunition choice
-* Long reload time
+* Longer reload time compared with tanks of the same battle rating
 * Large elevation mechanism, often get damaged
-* Bad ammo storage layout makes ammo rack shots frequent

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->